AI customer service

 When to Choose Yuma AI

-Choose Yuma when you already use Gorgias or Zendesk, you want AI automation layered on top, and migrating to an AI-native platform is not feasible yet.
+Choose Yuma when you already use Gorgias or Zendesk, want AI automation layered on top, and migrating isn't feasible yet.

 Pricing

-Yuma AI pricing is based on AI resolution volume, with tiered plans starting around $500 monthly and custom enterprise pricing available based on ticket volume.
+Yuma AI pricing is based on AI resolution volume, with tiered plans starting around $500 monthly and custom enterprise pricing available.

-YourGPT is a custom AI chatbot platform that lets e-commerce brands train conversational agents on product catalogs, store policies, and content, deploying them across storefronts to handle customer queries.
+YourGPT is a custom AI chatbot platform that lets e-commerce brands train conversational agents on product catalogs, store policies, and content, deploying them across storefronts.

-It supports custom training on PDFs, websites, product feeds, and APIs, with embeddable chat widgets and integrations across major e-commerce platforms today.
+It supports custom training on PDFs, websites, and product feeds, with embeddable chat widgets across major e-commerce platforms, which brands pick when they want a custom-trained storefront chatbot rather than a full multi-channel platform.

 Key Features

-- Train custom AI chatbots on product catalogs, store policies, FAQs, and customer content in a few clicks
+• Train custom AI chatbots on product catalogs, policies, and FAQs in a few clicks.

-- Embed conversational AI directly on Shopify, WooCommerce, BigCommerce, or custom storefront and product detail pages
+• Embed conversational AI directly on Shopify, WooCommerce, or BigCommerce storefront and product pages.

-- AI agent handles product recommendations, FAQ deflection, and order status queries before tickets reach human teams
+• AI agent handles product recommendations and order status queries before tickets reach human teams.

 Pros

-- Strong customization with brand-specific training data and tone matching for product-led e-commerce conversations at scale
+• Strong customization with brand-specific training data and tone matching for product-led conversations.

-- Storefront-first design that captures customer intent before tickets even enter the help desk queue or backlog
+• Storefront-first design captures customer intent before tickets even enter the help desk queue.

-- Quick deployment for e-commerce brands wanting AI conversation layer without rebuilding the customer service stack
+• Quick deployment for brands wanting an AI conversation layer without rebuilding their stack.

 Cons

-- Not a full ticketing platform, so brands still need a help desk for human escalation and ticket management
+• Not a full ticketing platform, so brands still need a help desk for human escalation.

-- Free tier is limited, with most production-ready features sitting behind paid plans for real e-commerce volume
+• Free tier is limited, with most production-ready features sitting behind paid plans.

-- AI accuracy depends heavily on training data quality, with thin product feeds or FAQs hurting performance
+• AI accuracy depends heavily on training data quality, with thin product feeds hurting performance.

 Best Use Case